wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## What do I really need to know?

 Handling errors starts with the questions you ask.
 Some questions are difficult to answer.
 Is it really essential to know whether someone is male or female?
 Do you only want to contact them by phone?
-Perhaps the user wants to provide a different answer or doesn't want to answer, can’t choose an option and then gives up.
+What if a user's answer to a question isn't an available option, or they don't want to answer a question?
+They may just give up.

 Only ask for information you truly need in order to process the request.
 The fewer questions you ask, the lower the barrier for filling out the form.

-Be very clear about why you need sensitive personal information, such as a citizen service number, race, religion or medical data.
-Check your local legislation if you are allowed to request such private information in an open online form.
+Be clear about why you need sensitive personal information, such as an identification number, race, religion or medical data.
+Check your local legislation to see if you are allowed to request such private information in an open online form.

 {: .note }
 In the Netherlands there are strict rules about [when to ask for a citizen service number](https://www.rijksoverheid.nl/onderwerpen/privacy-en-persoonsgegevens/vraag-en-antwoord/welke-organisaties-mogen-mijn-burgerservicenummer-bsn-gebruiken#:~:text=Alle%20overheidsorganisaties%20mogen%20gebruik%20maken%20van%20uw%20burgerservicenummer%20(BSN)).